Nnubes256/drone-project/docs/drone_internal_protocols.md

 Transmission should be doable; used data speed < usable data speed.

-Packet latency would be slightly less than 20ms.
-Less latency is useless anyway due to the PWM frequency the motors are driven at (50 Hz); slightly less may be good though, in order to counter kernel-bound latency.
+Packet latency would be slightly less than 20ms. ~~Less latency is useless anyway due to the PWM frequency the motors are driven at (50 Hz); slightly less may be good though, in order to counter kernel-bound latency.~~
+Due to hardware constraints, we might as well go ahead and use a higher bitrate.

 ## Requirements